What should I know when I apply for life insurance?

 On the other hand, “whole life insurance” policies usually cost more because they cover you no matter how long you live.

-Do you need life insurance just to protect your children (and maybe help pay for their college) as they grow to adulthood?
+Do you need life insurance just to help protect your children (and maybe help pay for their college) as they grow to adulthood?
 You may decide that a term policy that ends when they’re grown up is what you need.
 Or are you looking for a policy to cover your debts and funeral expenses, no matter how long you live?
 You may find that a whole life policy works for your needs.

 Know how much coverage you need